-In response to the Panel's recommendation in 2014, the Panel has developed these draft guidelines.
-The guidelines provide the market with useful and transparent information about how the Panel intends to undertake each review.
+In response to the Panel's recommendation in 2014, the Panel has developed these final guidelines.
+They provide the market with useful and transparent information about how the Panel intends to undertake each review.
 The guidelines themselves do not determine the values of the standard and settings.
 These will be determined by the Panel in each review.
 Rather, the guidelines set out the principles and assumptions that the Panel is to apply in undertaking each review.

-The draft guidelines:
+The final guidelines: